-Inner stillness is where bliss lies; it's experienced when consciousness is focused inwardly and outwardly at the same time but remains non-reactive to the movement of thoughts, emotions, and circumstances.
+Inner stillness is where bliss lies; it's experienced when awareness is focused inwardly and outwardly at the same time but remains non-reactive to the movement of thoughts, emotions, and circumstances.
 This state is also known as Existence-Awareness-Bliss.
 Inner stillness cannot be achieved through physical effort or intellect; it requires us to be choiceless and effortless.
 How then do we relate to people, events, and situations?
-We remain centred in the blissful knowledge of our innermost essence and engage playfully with a heart and mind that are ever cool and tranquil.
+We remain centred in the blissful knowledge of our inner essence and engage playfully with a heart and mind that are ever cool and tranquil.
 We simply play our role without becoming entangled in the drama.

 The World is a Mirror